 I am blessed to have so many amazing Mothers in my life.
 My own mom.
-My husbands mom.
 My sisters.
 My aunts.
 And then theres my mama friends; you know who you are.
 And I know who you are.
 You are amazing.
 You deserve the world.
 Your children are so fortunate to have you, and so am I…because I could not imagine going through one ounce of my mama journey without you.

 So this recipe right here is a PSA for all of you mamas-because guess what?
 Sometimes mama needs a super simple, ridiculously easy dinner to put on the table.
 Dads-for the record, you are fully deserving of this one too;)

 I have to be honest here.
 I kind of thought this sandwich was a normal part of every household up until the last couple of times I have made them for friends.
 In grade school, for hot lunch, we often had ‘hot ham and cheese’ sandwiches on a hamburger bun.
 But they definitely weren’t ordinary.
 They were baked in foil, individually, so each sandwich had the perfectly melted cheese and the most amazing slightly-crisp-around-the-edges bun.
 SO good.
 So really, thats where this all started.
 Well, that and maybe a few too many beers one night in my younger days of hosting afterbar parties-but thats grounds for an entirely different discussion.